jinPrelude/minimal-rl-nnx/README.md

 |-----------|-------|-------------|---------|
 | PPO | 218 | [LunarLander-v3](https://gymnasium.farama.org/environments/box2d/lunar_lander/) | `python ppo.py` |

+If you'd like to see a specific algorithm implemented, feel free to open an [issue](../../issues).

 ### PPO

 Solves LunarLander-v3 in ~1 min on MacBook Air M2.